-Table 2: Comparing the performance of The Council water supplies
+Table 2: Comparing the performance of The Council water supplies (\ please note Council now includes Hautere Water Supply in reported figures).

-Work programme for 2020/21
+Work programme for 2022/23

-The Council's focus for 2021/2022 will be on:
+The Council's focus for 2022/2023 will be to:

-- Locate and repair leaks in the Otaki and Waikanae networks with a mixture of drone technology and on the ground follow-ups. - Implement a programme to track bursts and repair costs for each scheme, network or water zone - Implement the water mains and laterals renewal programme based on risk conditions and performance information. - Continued support of the community to use water, wisely - Continue to analyse consumer water use to identify future reduction and education opportunities.
+- Locate and repair leaks in the Ōtaki and Waikanae. - Continue water mains and laterals renewal programme based on risk conditions and performance information. - Continue to support the community to use water, wisely - Continue to analyse consumer water use to identify future reduction and education opportunities. - Trial Ultrasonic meters on restricted supply properties - Implement LoRa remote metering network and trial installation on high usage properties and multiprimary/check meters to identify leakage.

-A total of \$1,859,500 of funding is available in 2021/22 for water conservation and demand management activities.
+A total of \$2,735,000 funding is available in 2022/23 for water conservation and demand management activities.